matei-tm/f-orm-m8-sqlite/src/README.md

     return result.map((e) => HealthEntryProxy.fromMap(e)).toList();
   }
 }
 ```

 ### GymLocation - A DbEntity implementation

-We added a GymLocation model that implements DbEntity.
+To demonstrate how to use a generic model, we added a GymLocation model that implements DbEntity.

 ![usecase003](https://github.com/matei-tm/flutter-sqlite-m8-generator/blob/master/example/docs/usecase003-320.gif)